naymspace/backpex/guides/get_started/installation.md

 end
 ```

 It does not matter where you place the [`backpex_routes/0`](Backpex.Router.html#backpex_routes/0) macro in your router file.
 You can insert it in every scope you want to, but we recommend placing it in the scope you want to use backpex in, e.g. `/admin`.
+But always make sure that the scope you put it in pipes through the `:browser` pipeline: `pipe_through :browser`.

 ## Add Init Assigns and LiveSession